DarrenHing77/DH-BPY-Tools/README.md

 ### Project Manager

 Invoke **Create Project Directories** from the *Object* menu to generate a standardised folder tree.
+Folders in the popup can be expanded or collapsed to manage long hierarchies.
 Optionally the current scene can be saved to the new project directory.

 ### Texture Tools and ACES Settings